jemalmazar/RED-p2-photo-grid/README.md

 **Project Description**

-A one-page website that dynamically fetches an Instagram API endpoint based on user input, and then displays the results on a grid on the page.
+A single web page that dynamically, based on user input, fetches an Instagram API endpoint and displays the results on a grid on the page.

 **Tools & Methods Used**